influxdata/influxdb/docs/GETTING_STARTED.md

 ![Host List](https://github.com/influxdata/chronograf/blob/master/docs/images/host-list-gs.png)

-The Chronograf instance shown above is connected to three hosts (`telegraf-region-neverland`, `telegraf-region-narnia`, and `telegraf-region-howardsend`).
+The Chronograf instance shown above is connected to two hosts (`telegraf-neverland` and `telegraf-narnia`).
-The first host is using 9.96%	of its total CPU and has a load of 0.15.
+The first host is using 0.23%	of its total CPU and has a load of 0.00.
-It has two configured apps: `system` and `processes`.
+It has one configured app: `system`.
 Apps are Telegraf [input plugins](https://github.com/influxdata/telegraf#input-plugins) that have dashboard templates in Chronograf.

 Click on the app on the `HOST LIST` page to access its dashboard template.